HTJin/htae-portfolio/README.md

 Your content...
 ```

-### Newsletter

-You can find the newsletter sign up form in `./src/components/SignUpForm.jsx` — if you have a newsletter you'll want to wire this up with whatever mailing list software you use to get it to actually work.

 ### RSS feed

 The site will automatically generate an RSS feed at build time based on the content of `./src/pages/index.mdx`.